yinpeiqi/SIGMOD-2021-program-contest/README.md

 #### Entity Matching

 In this part, we give each record an identification according to its key field values and do entity resolution for records according to their identification values.
 Codes for  `X2.csv`, `X3.csv` and `X4.csv` are provided in `handler_x2.py`, `handler_x3.py`, and `handler_x4.py` respectively.
-The input for `handler_x2.py` is the output of `clean_x2.py` and so forth.
+Note that `clean_x2.py` is called by `handler_x2.py` and so forth.
 The detailed steps are given as follows.

-Significant fields are picked out.
+Original csv file is turned into cleaned dataframe and significant fields are picked out.
 If there is no missing value among these fields of a record, they are used as the unique identification for this record and we add this record to list `solved_spec`.
 Otherwise, we do not give the record an identification and add it to list `unsolved_spec`.
 Note that we can classify all the records into several groups and use different fields as the identification for records in different groups.

 For records in `unsolved_spec`, we try to match them to items in `solved_spec`.
 Since at least one important filed value is missing for records in `unsolved_spec`, we use their secondary key values.
 We give several combinations of secondary key values based on observation of real data.
 The identification of items in `solved_spec` is assigned to identification of items in `unsolved_spec` while we move items in `unsolved_spec` to `solved_spec` if they obtain the same nonzero secondary key values under one combination.